Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Reinforcement Learning Based Optimizer

 We consider a large reward should be given when the model achieves a high level of all three metrics.
 If all three metrics are treated equivalently, we can express the reward in the following form:

 $R_{A}, R_{P}, R_{S}$ are all normalized between the value of $0$ and $1$.
 With $A_{\mathrm{base}}$ expressed as the accuracy of the base DNN, $R_{A}$ indicates the ratio between the accuracy of the optimal DNN and the baseline accuracy.
 Similarly, $R_{P}$ is the negative of privacy loss.
 The reward $R_{S}$ is expressed as a concave function of $S_j$ as we assume the performance gain grows drastically when $S_j$ is small but becomes marginal when $S_j$ is close to $1$.
+The assumption behind is valid as the performance gain usually grows marginal with the increase of resource utilization.